Japanese princess set to marry 'Prince of the Sea'

 Journalists camped out in front of the law offices where Kei Komuro works as a paralegal.

-Komuro declined to answer questions about the impending engagement, telling reporters, "I would like to talk about it when the times comes."
+Komuro declined to answer questions about the impending engagement, telling reporters, "I would like to talk about it when the time comes."

 Japanese citizens also wanted to find out more about Komuro, flooding the Fujisawa City Ocean Prince website, local media reported.